 WHERE EVERYTHING BECOMES SOMETHING ELSE

-Pennyroyal Farm is named after the wild mint that thrives in the vineyards.
-Sheep have been in residence at our family’s Boonville farm for over a quarter of century, but it wasn’t until 2006 that we decided to grow wine grapes and make cheese.
+Pennyroyal Farm is named after the wild mint that thrives in the vineyards and pastures.
+Sheep have been in residence at our family’s Boonville farm for over a quarter of a century, but it wasn’t until 2006 that we decided to grow wine grapes and make cheese.
 Pennyroyal Farm is designed to minimize fossil fuel use and maximize the symbiotic relationships of diversified crops and animal husbandry.
 We also utilize solar panels on our barn to supply the farm's electricity.

-Stocked with garden bounty and farmstead meats and cheeses, executive chef Izzy Leas' menu designs for lunch and events are an exceptional expression of "Farm to Table."
+Stocked with garden bounty and farmstead meats and cheeses, our estate chef's menu designs for our Farmstead Flight & Bites, daily Farm Fare specials, and events are an exceptional expression of "Farm to Table."
 Our ingredients transform seasonally and the Tasting Room is the ideal place to taste and combine seasonal bounty from our garden with Pennyroyal Farm’s wines, cheeses, and meats.
 In addition to the scrumptious fare, the kitchen also produces artisan goods like pickles, preserves, "snack packs," and other farm-fresh takeaways.